DCgov/open-source-guidelines/_pages/github_guidelines.md

 ### Scenario 2: I want to publish an existing DC Government project to GitHub

-- I have removed all personally identifiable information (PII), private keys, tokens, passwords, and other authentication information.
+- I have removed all personally identifiable information (PII), including private keys, tokens, passwords, IP addresses, and other authentication information.
 - I have determined that the license(s) and contract(s) governing the project's contents permit their public release and that there are no licensing conflicts.
 - I have included a README with a clear project description.
 If applicable, these include installation instructions that have been tested on a clean machine.
 - I have included a LICENSE that describes how the project is licensed and notes the presence of third-party code with different license requirements.